vincent-van-hoef/deepvariant/docs/usage.md

 Specify a path to a custom MultiQC configuration file.

 ## Memory
 DeepVariant is quite memory intensive.
 The most memory intensive process is `make_examples`.
 The memory requirement should be approximately 10-15x the size of your BAM file.
 For example, for a 5GB BAM file the memory should be set to 50GB.
-Fortunately this is set automaticaally for you in `base.config` for all of the man deepvariant processes, so you don't need change aything more and can run the pipeline as normal.
+Fortunately this is set automaticaally for you in `base.config` for all of the man deepvariant processes, so you don't need change anything more and can run the pipeline as normal.